On this page:

 Data, statistics and desktop research

 The Commission for Gender Equality in the Public Sector (the Commission) have put together useful starting points for collecting external data for GIAs.
-Miriam and her team search the Commission’s , where they find sources that help Mariam and her team better understand the lived experiences of women, men and gender-diverse people.
-They also provide resources on , explaining how personal factors, such as ethnicity, disability, sexuality and gender presentation, might further impact experiences of discrimination.
+Miriam and her team search the Commission’s website, where they find sources that help Mariam and her team better understand the lived experiences of women, men and gender-diverse people.
+They also provide resources on intersectionality, explaining how personal factors, such as ethnicity, disability, sexuality and gender presentation, might further impact experiences of discrimination.

 The team also consider the following sources: